 Summary:

-3
+All companies support this proposal.
+Three companies further point out that this case has been supported already in Rel-17 SI or based on the current agreement.
+Therefore, RAN2 can confirm this multiplexing case since some companies propose it in this meeting.

+[Easy][23:0]Proposal 2: RAN2 confirms that multiplexing of the different bearers from the different source remote UEs into the same RLC channel in the second hop is supported.

 Similar to Q1-2, we also need to check the same question for this scenario that the different source remote UEs communicate with a same destination UE through the same relay UE.
 According to TS23.304 (6.7.2), the L2 U2U Relay is allowed to decide whether to use an existing PC5 link between the relay UE and the L2 target remote UE.